 It isn’t easy dealing with being ignored.
 But I want you to remember one thing — that this is about how your boyfriend is feeling and how they behave — not about you.

-The best advice I can give is to try and focus on you and the things that you can do rather than trying to manage how somebody else feels.
+The best advice I can give is to try and focus on yourself and the things that you can do rather than trying to manage how somebody else feels.
 If he wants space to think then use that time productively rather than spending it brooding — read a book, or go for a run.

-When it is time to have a conversation, then be open, honest and straightforward.
+When it is time to have a conversation, then be open, honest, and straightforward.
 Just because he plays games doesn’t mean that you have to play them too.